|

 )

-Late the following year a saw-mill was completed at Tumwater, built by
+Late the following year a saw-mill was completed

-M. T. Simmons, B. F. Shaw, E. Sylvester, Jesse Ferguson, A. B.
+M. T. Simmons, B. F. Shaw, E. Sylvester,

-Rabbeson, Gabriel Jones, A. D. Carnefix, and John R. Kindred, who
+Rabbeson, Gabriel Jones, A. D. Carnefix, and John

-formed the Puget Sound Milling Company, October 25, 1847, Simmons
+formed the Puget Sound Milling Company, October

-holding the principal number of shares, and being elected
+holding the principal number of shares, and being

 superintendent.
-The mill irons, which had been in use at Fort
+The mill irons, which had been in

-Vancouver, were obtained from the Hudson s Bay Company.
+Vancouver, were obtained from the Hudson's Bay

 (Works of Hubert Howe Bancroft, Voume